Block malware and get real-time protection for your iPhone with Avast One

-Ever since the birth of computing, people have fought the threat of malware.
+Malware threats have been around since the birth of computing.
 But what exactly is malware?
-In this article we define malware, introduce its many different types, and explain how it works.
-We also describe the warning signs of an infected device and explain how to prevent it with our world-class, anti-malware protection.
+In this article, we define malware, introduce the different types of malware, and explain how it works.
+We also describe the warning signs of an infected device and explain how anti-malware software like Avast One will keep your device safe.

 This article contains:

 Some severe strains of malware target financial data and other sensitive information, and they’re used to commit extortion, fraud, and identity theft.
 And malware isn’t a threat only to Windows PCs — Macs and mobile devices are also vulnerable to malware attacks.

 Malware is an umbrella term for any type of “malicious software” that’s designed to infiltrate your device without your knowledge, cause damage or disruption to your system, or steal data.
 Adware, spyware, viruses, botnets, trojans, worms, rootkits, and ransomware all fall under the definition of malware.

 Is malware a virus?
 Yes and no. While all computer viruses are malware, not all types of malware are viruses.
 A lot of people use the two terms interchangeably, but from a technical point of view, viruses and malware are not the same.
 Think about it this way: Malware is malicious code.
 And viruses are just one type of malware.
 Specifically, computer viruses are malicious code that spreads across computers and networks.

 All types of malware follow the same basic pattern: Your device gets infected after you unwittingly download or install malicious software, often by clicking on an infected link or visiting an infected website.